-On January 25, 2006, an amendment to the Mexican Industrial Property Law was published in the Federal Official Gazette.
+On January 25, 2006, an amendment ("Amendment") to the Mexican Industrial Property Law ("IPL") was published in the Federal Official Gazette.
 The Amendment was published after a long discussion initiated by Congress in early 2005, and became effective on January 26, 2006.
-The amendment's final provisions were the result of a very effective lobbying campaign by major players in the franchising sector and, fortunately for the industry, Congress eliminated many of the overly restrictive aspects of the initial bill that could have unnecessarily hampered the industry.
+The Amendment's final provisions were the result of a very effective lobbying campaign by major players in the franchising sector and, fortunately for the industry, Congress eliminated many of the overly restrictive aspects of the initial bill that could have unnecessarily hampered the industry.
 In the end, Congress' objective of providing more protection to franchisees was well balanced with the legitimate rights of franchisors.
-For example, certain ultra-protectionist provisions for franchisees originally contained in the bill, such as certain rights of first refusal in franchisees' favor and the right to request cancellation of registration of franchisor's trademarks in certain cases, were not incorporated into the amendment.
+For example, certain ultra-protectionist provisions for franchisees originally contained in the bill, such as certain rights of first refusal in franchisees' favor and the right to request cancellation of registration of franchisor's trademarks in certain cases, were not incorporated into the Amendment.

-The amendment also establishes the minimum content requirements of a franchise agreement.
-The requirements include: (i) geographic zone where the franchised business will operate; (ii) characteristics of the investment required for infrastructure; (iii) policies related to inventory, marketing and publicity, as well as those related to the supply of goods and hire of suppliers, as applicable; (iv) policies and terms related to reimbursements, financing, and other payments established in the agreement; (v) the applicable criteria and methods to determine profits and/or commissions of franchisees; (vi) characteristics of the technical and operational training of franchisee's employees, as well as the terms under which franchisor shall provide technical assistance; (vii) criteria and procedure to supervise and evaluate performance, as well as the quality of services of both parties to the agreement; (viii) terms for subfranchising, if applicable; (ix) causes for termination of the agreement, (x) terms under which the agreement may be modified by mutual agreement of the parties; and (xi) provision establishing that franchisee shall not be obligated to sell its assets or shares to franchisor or third party appointed by franchisor, unless otherwise agreed to by the parties in the agreement.
+The Amendment also establishes the minimum content requirements of a franchise agreement.
+The requirements include the following: (i) geographic zone where the franchised business will operate; (ii) characteristics of the investment required for infrastructure; (iii) policies related to inventory, marketing and publicity, as well as those related to the supply of goods and hire of suppliers, as applicable; (iv) policies and terms related to reimbursements, financing and other payments established in the agreement; (v) the applicable criteria and methods to determine profits and/or commissions of franchisees; (vi) characteristics of the technical and operational training of franchisee's employees, as well as the terms under which franchisor shall provide technical assistance; (vii) criteria and procedure to supervise and evaluate performance, as well as the quality of services of both parties to the agreement; (viii) terms for sub-franchising, if applicable; (ix) causes for termination of the agreement, (x) terms under which the agreement may be modified by mutual agreement of the parties; and (xi) provision establishing that franchisee shall not be obligated to sell its assets or shares to franchisor or third party appointed by franchisor, unless otherwise agreed to by the parties in the agreement.

-Overall, the amendment should not have any negative impact on the growth of franchising operations in Mexico.
-However, as of January 26, 2006, all franchise agreements in Mexico must comply with the minimum requirements established by the IPL, as amended, and any other requirement that could be established in any future regulations.
+Overall, the Amendment should not have any negative impact on the growth of franchising operations in Mexico.
+However, as of January 26, 2006, all franchise agreements in Mexico must comply with the minimum requirements established by the IPL, as amended, and any other requirement that could be established in any future Regulations.